greenrazer/flashingLights.js/README.md

     </div>
   </div>
 ```
-2. initalize a lightUp object like shown
+2. Initialize a lightUp object as shown below.
 ```javascript
   // returns an object with methods to change slots var slot = $("#slot1").lightUp({align:'top'});